Foreign Cattle Market: The end of Smithfield as a livestock market

 For centuries the main cattle market for London had been held at Smithfield.
 There being no refrigeration, butchers bought an animal at the market, and slaughtered it themselves.
 The site was small and by the Victorian era the volume of trade had increased to the point that it was badly overcrowded and a public health nuisance.
 Driving cattle to Smithfield through the thoroughfares of the metropolis e.g. Oxford Street was bad for traffic congestion and endangered life and limb.

-Hence in 1855 Parliament moved London's livestock market to a site in Islington.
+Hence Parliament passed the Metropolitan Market Act 1851 (14 & 15 Vict. c.
+61) which moved London's livestock market to a site in Islington.
 Later, Smithfield acquired a new role: it was rebuilt as a dead meat market; the one that stands today.
-(Before supermarkets, most meat eaten in London was purchased wholesale at Smithfield.
+(From thence, until the supermarket era, most Londoners purchased their meat at butchers who bought it wholesale at Smithfield.
 Thus by 1895 Smithfield was providing 130 pounds (59 kg) of meat annually "for every man, woman and child within 15 miles of Charing Cross".)